zubair-sirajj/information-security/h1-threat-model.md

 The OWASP Cheat Sheet is a handy guide for practical threat modeling.
 The cheat sheet emphasizes starting simple, using tools to streamline the process, and making threat modeling a regular activity.
 It covers:

-- Steps in the Process:
+- **Steps in the Process:**
-  - Identifying Assets: Figuring out what we need to protect.
+  - **Identifying Assets:** Figuring out what we need to protect.
-  - Creating an Architecture Overview: Mapping out the system components and how the data flows between them.
+  - **Creating an Architecture Overview:** Mapping out the system components and how the data flows between them.
-  - Decomposing the Application: Breaking down the system to see where the control points are.
+  - **Decomposing the Application:** Breaking down the system to see where the control points are.
-  - Identifying Threats: Using methods like STRIDE to spot and rank risks.
+  - **Identifying Threats:** Using methods like STRIDE to spot and rank risks.
-  - Mitigating Threats: Coming up with ways to reduce or get rid of the risks.
+  - **Mitigating Threats:** Coming up with ways to reduce or get rid of the risks.

-- Best Practices:
+- **Best Practices:**
-  - Start Simple: We need to focus on the most important parts first.
+  - **Starting Simple:** We need to focus on the most important parts first.
-  - Use Tools: It’ll be easier if we use automated tools.
+  - **Using Tools:** It’ll be easier if we use automated tools.
-  - Regularity: We need to keep updating our threat model as the system changes.
+  - **Regularity:** We need to keep updating our threat model as the system changes.

 #### Question: How can any organization ensure that threat modeling is done consistently and effectively across all different teams?